Glossary 📖

 1. Research the Team Thoroughly — Search for real names, past projects, and verifiable backgrounds.
 Check GitHub activity for developers.

-2. Review the Smart Contract — Use block explorers (Etherscan, Solscan, BscScan) to confirm the contract is verified.
-Look for locked liquidity (tools like DexScreener or GeckoTerminal can help).
-Avoid projects where liquidity is unlocked or locked for a very short period.
+2. Review the Smart Contract — Use record explorers (Etherscan, Solscan, BscScan) to confirm the contract is verified.
+Look for locked flow (tools like DexScreener or GeckoTerminal can help).
+Avoid projects where flow is unlocked or locked for a very short period.

-3. Analyze Token Distribution and Holders — Check top wallet holders.
+3. Analyze Token Distribution and Holders — Check top storage holders.
 High concentration is risky.
-Tools like Bubblemaps or on-chain analyzers can reveal this quickly.
+Tools like Bubblemaps or on-system analyzers can reveal this quickly.

 4. Check for Audits and Security — Reputable projects undergo third-party audits (from firms like Certik or PeckShield).
 Read the audit report — don’t just trust a badge on the website.

-5. Evaluate Real Utility and Use Case — Ask: Does this project solve a genuine problem?
-Is there actual technology, partnerships, or adoption metrics (active users, TVL for DeFi, etc.)?
+5. Evaluate Real Utility and Use Case — Ask: Does this initiative solve a genuine problem?
+Is there actual technology, partnerships, or acceptance metrics (active users, TVL for DeFi, etc.)?
 Meme coins can be fun for small speculative bets, but treat them as pure gambling.

 6. Monitor Community and Socials — Look for organic engagement, not just bots or paid shills.
 Sudden spikes in followers or activity without real discussion are suspicious.

-7. Search for Scam Reports — Google the token name + “scam” or “rug pull.”
-Check reputable trackers and community forums.
+7. Search for Scam Reports — Google the asset name + “fraud” or “exit scam.”
+Check reputable trackers and group forums.

-8. Start Small and Test — Never go all-in on a new or unproven project.
+8. Start Small and Test — Never go all-in on a new or unproven initiative.
 Use only money you can afford to lose completely.

 Essential Tools for Safe Crypto Research